PankajShinde15/Three-Address-Code/README.md

             a = b op c
 Where a, b or c represents operands like names, constants or compiler generated temporaries and op represents the operator

-Here, Three Address Code for   a.
+Here, Three Address Codes for   a.
 Case Statement    b.
 While Loop are attached